dynamsoft-docs/label-recognition-docs-server/programming/cplusplus/upgrade-instruction.md

 ## From 2.x to 3.x

-`DynamsoftLabelRecognizer` SDK has been refactored to integrate with `DynamsoftCaptureVision (DCV)` architecture.
+`DynamsoftLabelRecognizer` SDK has been revamped to integrate with `DynamsoftCaptureVision (DCV)` architecture.
 Notice the following break changes when upgrading your SDK.

 ### Update the Included .h .lib & .dll/.so file